Cities and (post)-sustainability

 - What do we mean by the city and what arguments are put forward for its (ir-)relevance?
 What is the role and meaning of sustainability in existing city trajectories?
 How it this arranged, for whom and for what?

 - Who gets to decide on what urban trajectories we follow?
+Who is consulted on this and how?
 Is the city a context for deliberation or a site that innovation gets done to?
 How is place-based capacity to act built?
 What kinds of knowledge are valued?
-What relationships are developed between ‘institutional inheritance’ and how new ‘institutional capacities’ get built?
+What relationships are developed between 'institutional inheritance' and how new ‘institutional capacities’ get built?
+With what implications for social justice?

 - Are particular urban areas prioritised?
 If so, which ones, in what ways and with what effects